kacyphan7/Galaxy-Shooter/README.md

 The game detects collisions between entities using the `detectHit` function.
 The game also displays the player's score and updates it as they shoot down aliens.

 In summary, this code creates a simple 2D shooting game where the player controls a spaceship to shoot down aliens while dodging their bullets.
-The game is played on an HTML canvas using the `draw` and `update` methods to create and move the entities.
+The game is played on an HTML canvas and the `getContext` method to create a game board. using the `draw` and `update` methods to create and move the entities.

 # FUTURE ENHANCEMENT
 - Dynamic score labels for level and waves